matchild/DeepBrownianMotion/README.md

 Whenever $\alpha \neq 1$ the process is called _anomalous diffusion_.

 There have been attemps to use deep learning techniques to overperform traditional methods to infer the $\alpha$ parameter from a trajectory[^1].
-This project is meant to extend the previously used _state of the art_ approach -an LSTM neual network- with a Transformer Encoder[^2]
+This project is meant to extend the previously used _state of the art_ approach -an LSTM neural network- with a Transformer Encoder[^2]

 [^1]: Aykut Argun et al 2021 J. Phys.
 A: Math.
 Theor.
 54 294003
 [^2]: [Attention Is All You Need](https://arxiv.org/abs/1706.03762)

 ## Training
-Methods based on Fractional Brownian motion are a simple, though mathematically rigorous, way to simulate diffusion trajectories starting from the $\alpha$ parameter.
-A simulator[^3] was used to generate 200000, 100 step long, trajectories with $\alpha$ sampled from a uniform distribution 0-2.
+Methods based on fractional Brownian motion are a simple, though mathematically rigorous, way to simulate diffusion trajectories starting from the $\alpha$ parameter.
+A simulator[^3] was used to generate 60000, 100 step long, trajectories with $\alpha$ sampled from a uniform distribution 0-1.8.
 A Transformer Encoder was then trained to predict $\alpha$ using a pytorch implementation.
-Preliminary analysis suggests that an embedding size close to 32 is enough to fully take advantage of the information contained in the trajectories.
+Preliminary analysis suggests that an embedding size close to 30, together with 2 attention heads, are enough to fully take advantage of the information contained in the trajectories.
+After 3 epochs with a learning rate of 0.001, MAE loss and batch size of 10, the model achieved an average loss of 0.22 on the validation set.

 <p align="center">
   <picture>